Skip to main content

 Prof David Wyper

 Dave is a medical physicist with a particular interest in brain imaging.
-He has now retired, but was Director of SINAPSE [a Scottish Universities pooling group - www.sinapse.ac.uk] from 2010 till 2017 and was previously Director of the NHS Department of Clinical Physics and Bioengineering, based in Glasgow.
+He has now retired.
+Dave was Director of SINAPSE [a Scottish Universities pooling group - www.sinapse.ac.uk] from 2010 till 2017.
+He was previously Director of the NHS Department of Clinical Physics and Bioengineering, based in Glasgow.

 Dave’s most recent focus is on public understanding of science.
-We can easily resort to using acronyms and terms that are unfamiliar to non-scientists, but it should be possible to explain all science without resorting to jargon.
+We can easily resort to using acronyms and terms that are unfamiliar to non-scientists.
+It should be possible to explain all science without resorting to jargon.
 Sadly, few lay summaries are clear to non-scientists.
 It’s a challenge.

 To relax Dave gets on his bicycle.
-For many years he was a road runner, but has now reduced the pounding by getting on his Paralane Focus and riding sedately round the hills to the south of Glasgow.
+For many years he was a road runner.
+He has now reduced the pounding by getting on his Paralane Focus and riding sedately round the hills to the south of Glasgow.
 For many years he was a piper in Williamwood Pipe Band and is still invited to many weddings.

 Margaret has put up with him for over 50 years and they have two sons, one daughter and two grandchildren.
 Margaret’s passion is dance.
 She set up and ran the Dance Foundation and now has several hundred children and mothers.
 Dave puts up the barres.